 define('WP_DEBUG', true); define('WP_DEBUG_LOG', true); define('WP_DEBUG_DISPLAY', true); @ini_set('display_errors', E_ALL);

-It is obvious that you shouldn’t display the errors on a website that is already publically available and visited by real users.
+It is obvious that you shouldn’t display the errors on a website that is already live and visited by (many) real users.

-In order to log the errors, use this block instead.
+In order to log the errors without displaying them, insert this code block instead.

 define('WP_DEBUG', true); define('WP_DEBUG_LOG', true); define('WP_DEBUG_DISPLAY', false); @ini_set('display_errors',0);